 TIP #1: To avoid the biggest crowds, go on a weekday before the second half of December.
 It’s busiest on Fridays, Saturdays and Sundays as well as weekdays close to Christmas Day.

 TIP #2: Expect there to be lots of other people checking out the displays – so maybe leave the kids’ stroller in your car on the busiest nights.
-The site is wheelchair accessible though, as is the miniature train in years when it does run.
+The site is wheelchair accessible, though; the miniature train for the time being, though, is not.

 TIP #3: Be generous with your donations to the Burn Fund.
 The Christmas displays at Stanley Park are some of the best in the Lower Mainland, with comparable attractions charging between $10 and over $40 per person.
 Also, thousands of volunteer hours go into the event, and it’s for a most worthwhile cause.